FDA: Expanded Access/Treatment Uses (including Emergency Use)

 More information can be found here:

-Treatment use in an emergency situation does not need prior IRB approval unless you're seeking alternative IRB review procedures (see bolded section below).
+Treatment use in an emergency situation does not need prior IRB approval.
 FDA needs to authorize the use before treatment occurs.
 The IRB should receive a report within 5 business days of the emergency use.
 This should be done via the eIRB submission (more info and how-to below).

 You will need to submit a new study submission.
 For assistance with the eIRB submission process, contact the IRB Education and QA team.